 - Czech Republic and Poland: Economy and Policy (ECON 0905) in Prague and Krakow, May

 - Romani (Gypsy) Music, Culture, and Human Rights (MUS 1362, URBNST 1901) in Prague and Budapest, 6 credits, May–June

 - Architecture and the City in Central Europe (HAA 1907) in Vienna, Zagreb, Ljubljana, and Prague, May.

 The intensive Summer Language Institute (SLI) is a great option to study languages of our region.
-Study abroad options are available for Russian, Bosnian/Croatian/Serbian (BCS), Bulgarian, Czech, Hungarian, Polish, and Slovak (www.sli.pitt.edu).
+Study abroad options are available for Russian, Arabic, Bosnian/Croatian/Serbian (BCS), Bulgarian, Czech, Hungarian, Polish, Slovak (www.sli.pitt.edu), Turkish and Ukrainian.

 *For those students interested in pursuing graduate or other advanced regional studies, a Bachelor of Philosophy degree in International and Area Studies/Russian and East European Studies Track is also available.